Tech-at-DU/React-Fundamentals-tutorial/P05-Adding-React-Router/content.md

 Check your work!
 Clicking a link should take you to the detail page for that location.

 # Feedback and Review - 2 minutes

+If you found any technical issues or spelling errors, or just think of a good suggestions to improve the code shown in the tutorial post an issue to the GitHub repo:

 **We promise this won't take longer than 2 minutes!**